-On behalf of the American College of Emergency Physicians and our 40,000 members, thank you for the opportunity to share our ideas and recommendations for establishing a more affordable and sustainable health care system that ensures our patients have access to the high-quality care they need and deserve.
+On behalf of the American College of Emergency Physicians (ACEP) and our 40,000 members, thank you for the hosting the legislative hearing entitled, "What is the Prognosis?: Examining Medicare Proposals to Improve Patient Access to Care & Minimize Red Tape for Doctors."
+We deeply appreciate the opportunity to provide our comments and recommendations for establishing a more affordable and sustainable health care system that ensures our patients have access to the high-quality care they need and deserve.
 As we all work together to better carry out the goals of the Medicare Access and CHIP Reauthorization Act (MACRA; P.L.
 114-10) and transition to a health care system that incentivizes the delivery of efficient, high-value care, it is critical that emergency physicians, and all physicians, are able to meaningfully participate in innovative new payment models and pathways, while also ensuring that Medicare payments for physician services are not only stable, but also account for inflation reflective of contemporary financial realities.